freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 #.
 Run ``securedrop-admin sdconfig``.
 This will display the current
    configuration, one line at a time, and allow you to change it.
-At this point, any changes you make are only saved on this *Admin Workstation*, to the following file:
+At this point, any changes you make are only saved on this *SecureDrop Workstation*, to the following file:

    ``~/.config/securedrop-admin/site-specific``